Salt Lake City is an essential city in the Intermountain West. It is the central city of the state of Utah.

 Salt Lake City is the largest city in Utah; we can learn a lot about what’s happening in Salt Lake City through the homeless figures in Utah.
 Utah is one of the states in the United States where the homelessness figures continue to decline.

 And many predict that due to the pandemic, and the extreme rise in housing in the Utah area, the homelessness problem could worsen.
+And this is starting to happen as numbers of homelessness is beginning to rise.

-Main Causes of Homelessness
+Main Causes Of Homelessness

 Here are the leading causes of homelessness.
-Each of these areas can affect the rate of homelessness in a city as Salt Lake City.
+Each of these areas can affect the rate of homelessness in a city such as Salt Lake City.

-Here are the top reasons:
+Here are the top reasons for homelessness in Salt Lake City

 - Mental Illness – Mental Illness is a source of homelessness.
-If someone canot get the help they need, they may end up on the streets.
+If someone can’t get the help they need, they may end up on the streets.
 A person who has a mental illness may not be able to function and be able to keep a job, a house, or the other necessities of life.

 So even though Salt Lake City has been relatively successful with the homelessness issue compared to many other major cities such as San Francisco, Phoenix, and Los Angeles, Salt Lake City still has to solve its homelessness issue.